Kitigan Zibi Anishinabeg

 Kitigan Zibi Anishinabeg ("Garden River People") is an Algonquin First Nation in Quebec, Canada.
 It is based in the Outaouais region and owns one Indian reserve named Kitigan Zibi, located on the shores of the Gatineau River near Maniwaki.
 In 2018, it has a total registered population of 3,286 members.

 Politics

-The Kitigan Zibi Anishinabeg are governed by a Chief and Council whom are elected according to an election system based on Section 11 of the Indian Act.
-For 2020-2024 tenure, the chief of the community was Dylan Whiteduck.
+The Kitigan Zibi Anishinabeg are governed by a Chief and Council elected according to an election system based on Section 11 of the Indian Act.